 Data protection is of paramount importance for research done at BIPS in the numerous studies we conduct with participants from the general population.
 To this end, a framework for a data protection concept for BIPS was drawn in consultation with our operational data protection officer, the company "datenschutz nord GmbH".
 The framework dictates the basis for secure data management and data processing in the institute.
 In addition, "datenschutz nord GmbH" provides us with professional advice in all issues concerning data protection and controls data protection concepts for individual projects.
 The Commissioner for Data Protection and Freedom of Information of the Federal State of Bremen monitors the adherence to the data protection concepts.
 Furthermore, we consult the Commissioner for Data Protection and Freedom of Information of the Federal State of Bremen as well as the Federal Commissioner for Data Protection and Freedom of Information (BfDI) in cases of important issues.

-1 For Example: “Safeguarding Good Scientific Practice” from the German Research Foundation (DFG), “Guidelines and Recommendations to Assure Good Epidemiologic Practice” (GEP) from the German Society for Epidemiology (DGEpi; updated version available in German only), “Good Practice in Secondary Data Analysis” (GPS) (updated version available in German only), and “Guidelines for Good Pharmacoepidemiology Practices” (GPP) from the International Society for Pharmacoepidemiology (ISPE).
+1 For Example: “Safeguarding Good Scientific Practice” from the German Research Foundation (DFG), “Guidelines and Recommendations for Ensuring Good Epidemiological Practice (GEP)” from the German Society for Epidemiology (DGEpi), “Good Practice in Secondary Data Analysis” (GPS) (updated version available in German only), and “Guidelines for Good Pharmacoepidemiology Practices” (GPP) from the International Society for Pharmacoepidemiology (ISPE).